jaureguivictoria/tasks-mgm/README.md

 # Coalition code test by Vicky Jáuregui

-This is a tasks management application using Laravel, MySQL, Bootstrap and Vagrant for virtualization.
+This is a tasks management application using Laravel, MySQL, Laravel Mix, Bootstrap and Vagrant for virtualization.

 ## Test instructions
 Create a very simple Laravel web application for task management: